mitchelljustin/pragmatic-lightning/index.md

 ## Connect web app to Lightning

-An app communicates with a Lightning node using an RPC protocol called [`grpc`](https://grpc.io/).
+An app communicates with a Lightning node using an RPC (Remote Procedure Call) protocol called [GRPC](https://grpc.io/).
-The Node package we'll be using for this is called `@radar/lnrpc`.
+The app will be using a Node package called "@radar/lnrpc".

 ```bash
 $ yarn add @radar/lnrpc
 ```